Geeksongs/geeksongs.github.io/_pages/about.md

   </p>

   <p style="margin: 0 0 12px 0; color: #000;">
     <strong>Bio Gnesis Lab</strong>, my research institute, is also actively seeking collaborations.
 Let us work together to use <strong>AI</strong> and <strong>biology</strong> to decode the laws of life and push the boundary of human longevity.
-I can provide <strong>unlimited GPU resources</strong> to support our ambitious research projects.
+I can provide <strong>unlimited GPU resources</strong> to support your ambitious research goal.
   </p>
 </div>